Frequently Asked Questions for all our Teacher Training programmes

-You may be contacted before the start of the course and be provided with a list of suitable activities to carry out before the start of the course.
+You will be contacted before the start of the course and be provided with a list of suitable activities to carry out before the start of the course.

 How much will it cost to train to become a teacher?
 Am I eligible for a government bursary?

 I already have a DBS/police check, do I need to apply for a new one?

 Unfortunately we cannot accept a DBS check provided for another purpose, so you will need to complete a criminal check via the University.

 What type of schools will my placements be at and where are they located?

 Please view this map which provides information on the location of our UoB partnership schools and school direct lead schools.